corelight/ztest/README.md

 ```
 * `ZTest::test_exit()`: Exits Zeek, setting the exit code to 0 if no tests failed and 1 if any test failed.
 This can be used to manually exit as opposed to enabling the auto exit hook with `ZTest::hook_exit()`

+## Integrating with BTest
+ZTest is designed to work with BTest, not replace it.
+There are a couple of strategies for using ZTest in BTest:

+1. Write your unit tests and run them from BTest.
+Set the STDOUT benchmark file to be the output of the Unit Tests with all of them passing.
+If anything changes (such as a test failing) the output from ZTest will be different from the benchmark and BTest will show the test as failing.
+The downside to this approach is that if you add new tests you will have to update the benchmark.
+1. Write your unit tests and run them from BTest, but call `ZTest::suppress_success_output()` at some point in your test file.
+This will tell ZTest to only output errors to STDOUT.
+Set your BTest benchmark for STDOUT to be empty.
+If any test fails, it will have output and your BTest will fail because the output will not match the empty STDOUT benchmark.
+This is preferred since you can add any new unit tests and not have to update the benchmark, as long as they all pass.

 ## Testing an Event-Driven System
 Zeek is by its nature very event-driven.
 This can seemingly make unit testing much harder to do since a lot of work is done inside of event handlers.
 For example, given the following code: